 It’s been useful to be able to re-watch the races and see at which point I should’ve done something better or been more active at a crucial point.
 It also helps me get better screenshots!

 Conclusion on Zwift

-As a means of indoor training, for me Zwift has made it something worthwhile and actually enjoyable to do.
+As a means of indoor training, for me, Zwift has made it something worthwhile and actually enjoyable to do.
 It saves me having to go out into the city to train on dark, wet, cold evenings so I could probably claim some safety advantages to using it as well.
-Especially because you can’t crash on Zwift, unless you’re particularly careless and fall off your bike somehow.
+Especially because you can’t crash on Zwift unless you’re particularly careless and fall off your bike somehow.
 Having group rides and races means that you can choose what sort of ride you want to do, whilst managing to have that social aspect.

 Being able to race against other actual people makes it that extra bit real and allows the competitive side to come out.
-It pushes you far more than a winter club ride or than you would doing a workout on your own.
+It pushes you far more than a winter club ride or than you would do a workout on your own.
 By doing more than just riding long rides and doing specific training rides and races, the data has shown that I’ve made improvements despite riding less in the last two months – my FTP is now around 45 watts higher than it was when I first started on Zwift 3 months ago.
 For me, being able to play on Zwift and ride regularly has definitely been a worthwhile investment.

 11 Things I Wish I'd Known About Zwift

 There are so many features on Zwift, are you sure you know the best ones?
 If you're new to Zwift or a seasoned veteran, here are 11 things you wished you'd ...